presnick/ProgramsInformationPeople/_sources/SimplePythonData/StatementsandExpressions.rst

 --------------------------

 A **statement** is an instruction that the Python interpreter can execute.
-We have only seen the assignment statement and the print statement so far .
+We have only seen the assignment statement so far .
 Some other kinds of statements that we'll see shortly are ``while`` statements, ``for`` statements, ``if`` statements,  and ``import`` statements.
 (There are other kinds too!)